ro1406/advent-of-code/README.md

 ## 📊 Progress

+### 2025
+**⭐ 24/24 stars** - All challenges completed!

+Successfully solved all 12 days (24 stars total) of the 2025 Advent of Code challenge.
+Each day consists of two parts as in 2024.

 ### 2024
 **⭐ 50/50 stars** - All challenges completed!

 Successfully solved all 25 days (50 stars total) of the 2024 Advent of Code challenge.
-Each day consists of two parts, with the second part typically building upon the first.
+Each day consists of two parts, with the second part building upon the first.

-### 2025
-**⭐ On track for 24/24 stars**

-Currently working through the 2025 challenges.
-The 2025 edition features 12 days of puzzles (24 stars total).

 ## 📁 Repository Structure